AJEvbank/CPP_Command_Line_Utility/README.md

 The standard set-up operations of the CLO class include:

-bool add_expected_value(string,size_t) : returns true if successful.
+bool add_expected_value(string) : returns true if successful.
 Throws appropriate error otherwise.
 Expects a string indicating the existing option to which the expected value should be added, otherwise main program is assumed vis-a-vis overloading.
-Expects a size_t which indicates where the expected value should be located in a command line.
 Class maintains a size_t which is incremented whether an argument is supplied or not.

-bool add_optional_value(string,size_t) : returns true if successful.
+bool add_optional_value(string) : returns true if successful.
 Throws appropriate error otherwise.
-Similar to previous, but value is only assessed if the argument at the given location (size_t) is not an option.
+Similar to previous, but value is only assessed if the argument at the given location is not an option.
 This means that if the argument at the assumed location has the option prefix ('-' or '--'), then it is assumed that the user has not supplied the optional value.
-Note that the class will not allow the programmer to have more that one value at the same location
+Note that the class will not allow the programmer to have more that one value at the same location.

+Note: Expected values must be added before optional values.
+The positions of the arguments are set in the order in which they are added.
+When an argument is being analyzed, its required values are checked first, then its optional values.
+If when analyzing optional values, an option is encountered, no more optional values are no longer analyzed.
+Options are assumed until an invalid option is encountered.
+When this occurs, the invalid option must be checked in the next higher scope until either it is determined to be a universally invalid option or it is discovered to be a valid option of a higher option scope.

 bool add_option(string) : returns true if successful.
 Throws appropriate error otherwise.
 This simply adds an option to the set of options for the CLO.
 It